drmonkeysee/ecs-scheduler/README.md

 # ECS Scheduler

-A scheduler for executing ECS docker tasks, controlled via a JSON REST API.
+A scheduler for executing Amazon ECS docker tasks, controlled via a JSON REST API.

 [Amazon ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) makes it possible to manage and run docker containers on EC2 instances.
 An ECS task, consisting of one or more docker containers, can be run indefinitely as a service or can be launched manually as a standalone task.

 However there is a third execution model in between one-off and persistent tasks: tasks that execute on a scheduled interval or when a certain environmental condition is met.
 These container tasks may need to perform a few seconds or a few days of work, but they do not need to run indefinitely.
 Amazon ECS does not support this natively so ECS Scheduler was created to fill that gap.
-ECS Scheduler allows you to manage the execution schedules of such ephemeral containers.
-Think of using ECS and docker in this way as a high-octane version of AWS Lambda!
+ECS Scheduler allows you to manage the execution schedules of such ephemeral containers turning ECS and docker into a high-octane version of AWS Lambda!

 ECS Scheduler is organized as two components: